LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 but in our example we will be using PeriodicTrigger, which triggers in time intervals specified in the parameter.
 ``bspump.trigger.PeriodicTrigger(app, <<Time parameter in seconds>>))``

-Each pipeline has to have sink.
+Each pipeline has to have a sink.
 In our example we want to see the result of the data, so we will be using PPrintSink which simply prints the data to the Command Prompt.

 You can try to copy paste this chunk of code and try it yourself.
 Make sure you have BSPump module installed, if